 Simply put, if you are going to focus your efforts anywhere, focus on content.
 You can more easily grow into other areas of digital marketing once you have great content.

-We would recommend starting creating blog content.
-Blogs and articles provide valuable information to your potential customers, and you can specifically write on the topics they are looking for.
-Once they have clicked on your blog, they are likely to look at other resources on your website and start the formal sales process.
+Once your customer clicks on your content, they are likely to look at other resources on your website and start the formal sales process.

-In addition, you can easily use the created blog content to engage potential customers through various digital channels.
+In addition, you can easily use your manufacturing blog content to engage potential customers through various digital channels.

 You can share your blogs through:

-- Social media to provide your social media following an informative and engaging post
+- Social media to provide your social media following an informative and engaging post, like LinkedIn mentioned previously

 - An email list of contacts so you start building trust with your prospective customers